goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

         """

     def authenticate(username, password):
         """ Log into the server.
+Returns an auth_token. authenticate() must be called before calling any of the methods above.
-Returns an auth_token """
+        """

     def ping():
         """ says 'pong' - or something similar """